SleepyLili/tlapbot/README.md

 ```bash
 python -m flask refresh-counters
 ```
-This command only changes counters, so if you want to clear the queue with list and note redeems too, you should run `clear-queue` after it.
+This command only changes counters, so if you want to clear the queue with list and note redeems too, you should run `clear-queue` after it, or run `clear-refresh` to do both actions together.

+#### clear-refresh
+Does the same as `clear-queue` and `refresh-counters` together.

+Only run this if you're adding/removing counters, want to reset them to zero and want to clear all redeems as well.
 ## Configuration files
 ### config.py
 Values you can include in `config.py` to change how the bot behaves.